-The Legislative Assembly Building is a three-story sandstone building with mansard roof and corner towers built in the Second Empire Style.
-Its central octagon domed tower, which rises 41 metres above the main roof level, is a Fredericton landmark.
-The portico sheltering the main entrance is supported by four round tapered stone columns, 4.25 metres high with Corinthian capitals, capped with stone carved faces and a cast iron ornamental railing.
+Constructed in the Second Empire Style, the New Brunswick Legislature Building is a three-story edifice made of sandstone, featuring a mansard roof and corner towers.
+Its distinguishing feature is a central octagon domed tower, rising 41 metres above the main roof level, which has become a notable landmark in Fredericton.
+The main entrance is graced by a portico, supported by four 4.25-metre high round tapered stone columns with Corinthian capitals, which are adorned with stone carved faces and a cast iron decorative railing.

 The hand-blocked frieze at the point where the chamber walls meet the ceiling features the Anthemion leaf motif and is colored in red-based tones with accents of olive, cream, metallic gold and copper, representing the influence of ancient Greece.
 The mid-point border is a Greek key design widely used in Victorian buildings and found in historical photographs of this room.
 This motif is also repeated on the pilasters of the vestibule and hallway.

-The chamber wallpaper, entitled Japanesque, is a period reproduction from the archives of the Smithsonian Institution and represents a late 19th century interest in things Japanese.
-More than 275 rolls of the paper were required to cover the chamber and gallery walls.
+The chamber’s wallpaper, named ‘Japanesque’, is a replication of a period design from the Smithsonian Institution archives, reflecting late 19th-century fascination with Japanese culture.
+Over 275 rolls of the paper were utilized to cover the chamber and gallery walls.

-By the 1860s, it was a popular practice to decorate windows with heavy draperies and archways with portières.
-The chamber’s formal draperies and valances are made of an olive-gold satin woven in France.
-The swags and jabots are lined in striped silk woven in Italy.
-The tones of the wallpaper are repeated in the colors of the ropes, tassels, braids, fringes and tiebacks.
-More than 457 metres of fabric were used in the drapery construction.
+Window decoration in the 1860s often involved heavy drapery, a tradition reflected in the chamber’s formal draperies and valances made of olive-gold satin from France.
+The swags and jabots are lined with striped silk from Italy.
+Various shades taken from the wallpaper appear in the drapery’s accessories, such as ropes, tassels, braids, fringes, and tiebacks.
+In total, over 457 metres of fabric were used.